ASPB Summer Undergraduate Research Fellowships Application (Now Open)

 Eligibility - Application is open to all full-time undergraduate students in a degree-granting program.
 Students completing their second year are preferred, but well-prepared first- and third-year students who provide evidence of a strong interest in plant biology may apply also.
 Undergraduates needing more or less than the standard four years to earn a degree may still be eligible.
 International students or students following non-traditional academic calendars are welcome.
 In order to provide support to the maximum number of students, SURF awards are limited to those without other sources of stipend or salary for the proposed research.
 It is acceptable, however, to have supplemental funding for room and board.

 Faculty Mentors - Students must secure a mentor before submitting an application.
 The proposed research project must be pursued in the mentor’s laboratory.
 Mentors must be a member of ASPB, have an ongoing research program of high scientific merit, and demonstrate a commitment to undergraduate education and research.
-Mentors are expected to attend Plant Biology 2017 in Honolulu, HI with their SURF student.
+Mentors are expected to attend Plant Biology 2018 in Montreal, Canada with their SURF student.

 Need a Mentor?
 Students may work with a mentor at their own institution or at

 another institution.
 Additional guidance is available by contacting ASPB (see below).

 Application - A complete application will include a research project statement and personal statement from the student, a research and mentoring statement from the mentor, a letter of recommendation from another faculty member (not the mentor or in the mentor’s lab), and undergraduate transcripts.

 Selection Criteria - Competitive student applicants should have high academic achievement, strong motivation and skills for conducting research, and career objectives showing interest in or close relevancy to plant biology.
 Reviewers also will consider the contribution of the project to the mentor’s research program, institutional commitment to the proposed research, and the mentor’s commitment to undergraduate research.